bArryAllen6843/Data-Regression-model/README.md

 ## Results

 The model predicts health insurance costs based on the input features.
-Detailed performance metrics and visualizations can be found in the `notebooks/exploratory_data_analysis.ipynb` file.
+Detailed performance metrics and visualizations can be found in the `notebooks.ipynb` file.

 ---